 Shoulders are a bit different.
 A lot of shoulder pain involves the rotator cuff, a ring of cartilage that keeps your shoulder stable.
 Frozen shoulder is another common cause of pain, caused by chronic inflammation.
 And, like your neck, your shoulder can also develop arthritis, either in the main joint or where your shoulder meets your neck (AC arthritis).

 Although all these issues can cause pain, they each involve different structures.
 That means they each need a different type of treatment in order for you to feel better.
 The only way to know for sure what’s causing your pain is to schedule an office visit with Dr. Van Thiel.
 During your office visit, he’ll perform a thorough exam to help identify the source and cause of your pain.
 Depending on your needs, he may order X-rays and other types of diagnostic imaging as well.
 Then, he’ll develop a plan of care optimized for your needs.

 Get the right treatment for neck and shoulder pain

 Persistent or chronic pain in your neck or shoulder need to be medically evaluated.
 Without a doctor’s care, your symptoms can become a lot worse.
-Dr. Geoffrey Van Thiel offers advanced options for neck and shoulder pain relief, helping patients from all over Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, Beloit and Algonquin.
+Dr. Geoffrey Van Thiel offers advanced options for neck and shoulder pain relief, helping patients from all over Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, and Beloit.
 To find out what’s causing your painful symptoms, schedule an appointment with Dr. Van Thiel today.